Bakersfield City Council: Powers and duties

 The powers and duties are listed in Article III of the Bakersfield City Charter.
 Their primary function is the passing of ordinances for: raising revenue, appropriating money from the treasury, and regulations for the city.
 The specific duties, which ordinances passed to fulfill, are listed in Article III, section 12.
 There are too many to list here, but generally include all powers a city would need to provide proper services and maintain order for its citizens.

 Ordinances are voted on by the city council and a majority vote is needed to pass it.
-However, approval by the mayor or other official is not needed for the measure to become active.
+However, approval by the mayor or other officials is not needed for the measure to become active.
 As a result, any measure with enough votes will become active 30 days after the vote, unless the council votes to repeal it.

-Council members are elected to four year terms.
+Council members are elected to four-year terms.
 Elections are staggered every two years.
 As a result, only half of the members are up for reelection during one election cycle.

-Representative Districts (Wards)
+Representative districts (wards)

 City council members are elected from one of seven wards.
 Each ward is drawn to represent an equal number of citizens.
 They are redrawn from time to time (typically after the United States Census) to update changes in population and boundaries.
 Wards are drawn to represent different regions of Bakersfield; however, the boundaries are not exact.
 This is primarily for two reasons.
-Bakersfield’s regions have sections that are not a part of the city, and do not have representation.
+Bakersfield’s regions have sections that are not a part of the city and do not have representation.
 Also, each region is not of equal size.
 For example, the southwest, which is densely populated, requires two wards.
 The northeast, which is sparsely populated, shares its ward with part of the northwest.